New to Bitbucket Cloud? Check out our get started guides for new users.

 You must have a Bitbucket Cloud account.

-You must have at least a pull request or a pipeline.
+You must have at least one pull request or pipeline.

 Use the Reports-API to upload reports

 Third-party providers also have the option to upload reports directly through the REST-API.
 Reports are based against a commit.